ali-alidoust/gta5-extended-video-export/gta5-extended-video-export/ReadMe.txt

 * **Motion blur (Experimental):**
 Videos can have high quality motion blur effect.
 Be careful when setting motion_blur_samples config, setting it too high will make the exporting take a very long time.

+* **OpenEXR Export (High Dynamic Range):**
+Exporting of floating point R16G16B16 version of the scene is now possible in OpenEXR format.
+When enabled, the mod will create a new folder beside the exported video that contains one .exr file for each frame.
+This file also contains the depth and stencil buffers but they aren't implemented the right way.
+These files are only usable in professional image and video manipulation programs.
+Enable this feature only if you know what you're doing.

 Important things to note:
 =========================